Description

 'In finance, volatility (symbol σ) is the degree of variation of a trading price series over time as measured by the standard deviation of logarithmic returns.
 Historic volatility measures a time series of past market prices.
 Implied volatility looks forward in time, being derived from the market price of a market-traded derivative (in particular, an option).
 Commonly, the higher the volatility, the riskier the security.'

-• The volatility over 5 years of Max Drawdown less than 10% is 3.4%, which is lower, thus better compared to the benchmark SPY (18%) in the same period.
+• Looking at the volatility of 3.4% in the last 5 years of Max Drawdown less than 10%, we see it is relatively lower, thus better in comparison to the benchmark SPY (17.9%)

-• Compared with SPY (18.8%) in the period of the last 3 years, the historical 30 days volatility of 3.1% is smaller, thus better.
+• Compared with SPY (18.4%) in the period of the last 3 years, the volatility of 3% is smaller, thus better.

 DownVol: